Prajjwal5428/Photo-Feed-App/README.md

-This is a PHOTO FEED Site                                                                                                          # yellow-class-project
+This is a React PHOTO FEED Site                                                                                                          # yellow-class-project
 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 Working Site Demo